himashjayananda/label-a-front-end-assignment/README.md

-# Label A - My favourite artist app
+# Label A - My favourite artists app

 Simple app displaying albums and their songs from popular band, Coldplay.